gbgabiola/100DaysOfCode/r1-log.md

 ## Day 87: October 25, Thursday
 **Today's Progress**: Practice css grid in FCC and review some javaScript concepts in MDN.

+## Day 88: October 26, Friday
+**Today's Progress**: Completed loops in learn-co and operators in js basics for beginners udemy course then started control flow.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: